puffscoin/ens/README.md

 # ENS Registry interface

-The ENS registry is a single central contract that provides a mapping from domain names to owners and resolvers, as described in [EIP 137](https://github.com/ethereum/EIPs/issues/137).
+The ENS registry is a single central contract that provides a mapping from domain names to owners and resolvers, as described in [EIP 137](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-137.md).

-The ENS operates on 'nodes' instead of human-readable names; a human readable name is converted to a node using the namehash algorithm, which is as follows:
+The PUFFScoin-ENS operates on 'nodes' instead of human-readable names; a human readable name is converted to a node using the namehash algorithm, which is as follows:

 	def namehash(name):
 	  if name == '':